sathomas/jsDataV.is/src/text/ch5/03-component.md

 Note that the `type` property is required and should be set to `"default"`.

 Now we iterate through the data set adding events to `timelineData`.
-For the code below we'll use `forEach` for this iteration, but there are plenty of alternatives we could use here (including `for` loops, array `.map()` methods, or jQuery's `$.each()` and `$.map()` functions).
+For the following code we'll use `forEach` for this iteration, but there are plenty of alternatives we could use here (including `for` loops, array `.map()` methods, or jQuery's `$.each()` and `$.map()` functions).
 The first step in each iteration is parsing the date information.
-It can take one of two forms, either a single year (`"1591"`) or a range of years (`"1589-1591"`).
+It can take one of two forms: either a single year (`"1591"`) or a range of years (`"1589-1591"`).
 Our code assumes a single date and makes adjustments if it finds two.

 ``` {.javascript .numberLines}
 plays.forEach(function(play) {